 - Weekly conferences in sports and inpatient rehabilitation services.
 Attendance is required while you are on these specific rotations, otherwise attendance is optional.

-- Journal club meets once a month.
-You are assigned to approximately one article a year, but journal club attendance is required.
+- Journal club, which meets once a month.
+You are assigned to review approximately one to two articles a year, but monthly journal club attendance is required.

-- A comprehensive introductory curriculum and a research training curriculum.
+- A comprehensive introductory PM&R curriculum and a research training curriculum.

-- A comprehensive anatomy course with prosected cadavers paired with a musculoskeletal exam course providing hands-on training and observation of joint and spine examination skills.
+- A comprehensive anatomy course with prosected cadavers paired with a musculoskeletal and ultrasound exam course providing hands-on training and observation of joint and spine examination skills.

 - A two-month clinical neurophysiology course integrated into the electromyography rotation.

 The research training program includes planning a research project that you complete during your residency.
-Projects frequently involve joint biomechanical analysis, epidemiology of specific disorders or new rehabilitation interventions.
+Projects frequently involve musculoskeletal ultrasound, epidemiology of specific disorders or new rehabilitation interventions.
 This experience improves your ability to think analytically and critically review literature.
 Research funding is available for approved projects.

 During the residency, you prepare two seminar presentations that represent the introduction and results of your research project.

-A Clinician-Investigator Program also is available as part of the PM&R Residency.
-This opportunity would extend your training approximately 18 to 24 months.
-The Clinician-Investigator Program at Mayo Clinic is an excellent choice if you are planning a career that would emphasize research in an academic center.
+A Clinician-Investigator Training Program also is available as part of the PM&R Residency.
+This opportunity would extend your training by approximately 18 to 24 months.
+The Clinician-Investigator Training Program is an excellent choice if you are planning a career that would emphasize research in an academic center.

 Practice board exams